xipki/xipki/README.md

 ## Get Started

 ### JAVA_HOME
-  Set the environment variable `JAVA_HOME` to point to root directory of the to the JRE/JDK installation.
+  Set the environment variable `JAVA_HOME` to the root directory of JRE/JDK installation.

 ### Binaries